AEFeinstein/Super-2024-Swadge-FW/docs/soko/readme.md

 There are currently 3 rulesets: CLASSIC, EULER, and LASER.

 - **CLASSIC** is traditional [sokoban](https://en.wikipedia.org/wiki/Sokoban).
 Can only push 1 block, must cover all goal areas with blocks.
-- **EULER** is a port of Hunter's most succesful push-block-thinky game, which combines sokabon with [eulerian paths](https://en.wikipedia.org/wiki/Eulerian_path).
+- **EULER** is a port of Hunter's most succesful push-block-thinky game, which combines sokobon with [eulerian paths](https://en.wikipedia.org/wiki/Eulerian_path).
 You can only visit each square once.
 - **LASER** is WIP.

 In order to indicate which ruleset your level uses...  (currently the array of files has a matching sokoLevelVariants array.)